geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

 Example for a contact in "flat" mode:

 .. figure:: ../../user-guide/describing-information/img/editor-contact-flatmode.png

-This mode makes the layout simpler but does not provide all controls to remove some of the usually boxed elements.
-An end-user can still move  to the advanced view mode to access those hidden elements in flat mode.
+This mode makes the layout simpler but does not provide all controls to remove some of the usually boxed element.
+End-user can still move  to the advanced view mode to access those hidden elements in flat mode.

-It's recommended to preserve at least one view in non "flat" mode for reviewers or administrators in order to be able:
+It's recommended to preserve at least one view in non "flat" mode for reviewer or administrator in order to be able:

  - to build proper templates based on the standards